 The LMU-CVM reserves the right to dismiss any student at any time prior to graduation.
 Circumstances warranting such action may be of an academic, ethical, legal, or professional nature.
-It is imperative that any student who is dismissed or withdraws from the LMU-CVM complete the Withdrawal, Recession, Dismissal or Leave of Absence Form.
-Failure to complete the complete the Withdrawal, Recession, Dismissal or Leave of Absence Form will result in the LMU-CVM withholding all records pertaining to the student's attendance.
+It is imperative that any student who is dismissed or withdraws from the LMU-CVM complete the Student Separation Form.
+Failure to complete the Student Separation Form will result in the LMU-CVM withholding all records pertaining to the student's attendance.
 When the student completes all prescribed obligations, the LMU-CVM will release the student's academic records upon request through the Office of the Dean.

-If the student is withdrawing, he or she must supply the Dean with a letter of resignation and the Dean will inform the Associate Dean for Student Affairs and Admissions.
-If the student is being dismissed, the Dean will inform the Associate Dean for Student Affairs and Admissions of the dismissal.
+If the student is withdrawing, he or she must supply the Dean with a letter of resignation and the Dean will inform the ADSSA.
+If the student is being dismissed, the Dean will inform the ADSSA of the dismissal.
 Upon notification of the student leaving the program, the Office of Student Services and Admissions will produce a memorandum stating the change in the student's status to be distributed to all LMU-CVM offices and to LMU-CVM course directors.